-iPhone 6: DesignGone are the machined aluminium edges of the iPhone 5S.
-Instead the iPhone 6 opts for soft curves and seamless, chamfered joins between the screen and the back.
+The iPhone 6 opts for soft curves and seamless joins between the screen and the back.
 It's a very different look from the iPhone 5S, which has shiny machined edges.
-Barring some plastic detailing on the rear, which houses the antennas, it’s all glass and metal, and looks great for it.
+Barring some plastic detailing on the rear it’s all glass and metal, and looks great for it.

-It’s not as striking.
-The square design and shiny edges of the iPhone 5S stand out and it clearly distinguishes between the chassis and the screen.
-It’s the same with the iPad mini and iPad Air, although they marry the diamond cut edges with rounded edges.
+It’s not as striking as its predecessor.
+The angular design of the iPhone 5S made it stand out amore.
+It’s the same with the iPad mini and iPad Air, although they marry the diamond cut edges with rounded metal sides.

 It may not be as instantly arresting, but the iPhone 6 looks like it’s been hewn from a single piece of metal and glass and fused seamlessly together.
 The effect is particularly strong in the space grey finish and with the screen turned off.
-It is a beautiful slab of black glass and anodised aluminium, but the design feels safe rather than ground breaking.
+It is a beautiful slab of black glass and anodised aluminium.
+We feel the design is safe rather than ground-breaking, though.
 The white bezel on the silver version ruins the seamless effect a little – we’d go for space grey every time.

 SEE ALSO: iPhone 6 vs iPhone 6 Plus

-As always with Apple’s phones the iPhone 6 has superb balance, it feels right in the hand regardless of orientation.
+As always with Apple’s phones the iPhone 6 has superb balance, it just feels right in your hand.
 The comfy edges are also a lot easier on the palm than the sharper ones on the iPhone 5S and the 6.9mm thickness makes it feel sleek yet strong.

 It’s big, but not too big

-And while it is bigger, the iPhone 6 doesn’t feel too big.
-Aside from being much thinner and lighter at just 129g it’s very similar in size to the original HTC One, one of our favourite phones of last year.
-If you have smaller hands you might struggle to get to the top corners of the screen, but we had no problems.
+While the iPhone 6 is bigger, it doesn't feel too big.
+Aside from being much thinner and lighter at just 129g it’s very similar in size to the original HTC One, one of our favourite phones of 2013.
+If you have small hands you might struggle to get to the top corners of the screen, but we've not experienced these problems.

 SEE ALSO: iPhone 6 vs Samsung Galaxy S5

 There is some help if you do find the screen of the iPhone 6 too big.
 Clunky one-handed use features are available on some Android phones, but they’ve never felt particularly intuitive.
 They often just shrink the whole screen diagonally down.
-Apple has also thought about the issue and come up with a typically elegant solution.
-Tap twice on the home button and the entire top of the screen scrolls down bringing all the hard to reach areas into your thumbs range.
+Apple has come up with a typically elegant solution.
+Tap twice on the home button and the entire top of the screen jumps down bringing all the hard to reach areas into your thumbs range.
 It works on every app that works in portrait mode too, so you can easily get to the address bar or a browser without a problem.

-Apple has realised that a power button at the top of the phone of this size doesn’t work.
-Instead the power button is at the right edge, above the nano-SIM tray.
+Realising a power button at the top of the phone of this size doesn’t work Apple has moved it.
+The power button is at the right edge, above the nanoSIM tray.
 This makes it easy to access with your thumb, if you’re right -anded or with your index finger if you’re a lefty.
 It works a lot better than the top power button on the HTC One M8 which requires a little juggling to get to if you’re not ET.

 In all other respects the layout of the iPhone 6 is the same as previous versions.
 The slightly recessed volume buttons sit on the left just under the mute toggle.
 The 3.5mm headphone jack resides at the bottom, with the lightning port and six handsome holes for the speaker.